brolonium210/brolonium210/README.md

 # Hello, I'm @brolonium210

-I'm a freelance Android app developer with a passion for community service.
+I'm a freelance software developer with a passion for community service.
 I have extensive experience in C ,C++ and Java.

 ## About Me